oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/Schemes/CoveredSchemes.md

 ## The modeling of covered schemes and their expected behaviour

-Any `AbsCoveredScheme` may posess several `Covering`s.
+Any `AbsCoveredScheme` may possess several `Covering`s.
 This is necessary for several reasons; for instance, a morphism $f : X \to Y$ between `AbsCoveredScheme`s will in general only be given on affine patches on a refinement of the `default_covering` of `X`.
 The list of available `Covering`s can be obtained using